Music plays a vital role within worship at the Abbey.

 Its annual award-winning Music Festival takes place during May and over the last twenty years has welcomed a large number of local, national and international performers.

-There are 16 choristers, aged 8 and upwards, who all attend local schools.
-The adults of the choir comprise a number of local singers and two Sherborne School Choral Scholars who sing in the choir for a year — usually between leaving school and going to university.
+We have two chorister sections, one each for girls and for boys, which will each typically have 16 choristers aged 8 and upwards.
+Our choristers are joined by adult singers from the local area and three Sherborne School Choral Scholars who sing in the choir for a year — usually between leaving school and going to university.
+Some of our boy choristers also stay in the choir after their voices break to sing alto, tenor or bass.
 The Director of Music, James Henderson, is always glad to hear from anyone interested in becoming a member of the choir.
-Vacancies arise from time to time and are advertised on this website.

 Potential Choral and Organ Scholars should contact the Director of Music at any stage of the year, though the posts are generally advertised in January with interviews in February and March.

-During a boy’s years in the choir, he will be trained to professional standards in performing.
-He will acquire a sense of purpose, of self-discipline and an awareness both of adult standards and of glorious music, words and architecture.
-It is a training which sets a boy up for life, in whatever field he may eventually choose.
+During a child’s years in the choir, they will be trained to professional standards in performing.
+They will acquire a sense of purpose, of self-discipline and an awareness both of adult standards and of glorious music, words and architecture.
+It is a training which sets a child up for life, in whatever field they may eventually choose.

-Abbey Choristers are paid – unlike boys at many cathedrals.
-There are several ranks within the choir, from Probationer to Head Chorister, to which a boy will aspire.
+Abbey Choristers are paid as a recognition for their hard work.
+There are several ranks within the choir, from Probationer to Head Chorister.
 With each higher grade comes greater responsibility—and higher pay!

 How do you get in?

-The commitment is one practice, held on Fridays evenings from 7.15pm to 9.15pm, and two services on Sunday – 9.30am Sung Eucharist and 6.00pm Choral Evensong.
-In addition there are occasional weddings and other services coinciding with the major events during the church year: Christmas, Lent and Easter.
+The commitment is one practice, held on Fridays evenings from 7.15pm to 9.15pm, two services on Sunday – 9.30am Sung Eucharist and 6.00pm Choral Evensong, and evensong on Thursday.
+In addition, there are occasional weddings and other services coinciding with the major events during the church year: Christmas, Lent and Easter.

 Sherborne Abbey choir gown